jwo/feedback/README.md

 open issues!
 I'd love to chat with you further on your issue after it's been initially answered.

-## Didn't you totally rip this off from Zach Hollman?
+## Didn't you totally rip this off from Zach Holman?

 Yes.